Commuter Track

 Online Orientation & Activities

 Your summer experience begins with an engaging orientation session and a virtual introduction to Cub Hub.
-The hub is a student portal that features interactive UC Berkeley themed challenges, campus resource videos, and serves as an opportunity to meet with program staff and other participants.
+Cub Hub is a student portal that features interactive UC Berkeley themed challenges and campus resource videos, and serves as an opportunity to meet with program staff and other participants.

 Read more about orientation and activities on our Help Center's Orientation and Activities page.